-\subsection{Entangled Photon Source}
+\subsection{Entangled photon source}

 We start by describing how polarization-entangled photon pairs are produced in our setup by bidirectionally pumping a periodically poled potassium titanyl phosphate (PPKTP) crystal (placed in a Sagnac interferometer~\cite{Kim06}) with an ultraviolet (UV) diode laser at 405~nm.
 Specifically, as shown in Fig.~\ref{Fig:PhotonSource}, the power of the pump light is first adjusted through a HWP and a PBS.
 Then, at the second HWP set at 22.5$^\circ$, the horizontal polarization $\ket{H_p}$ is rotated to $\ket{+_p}=\frac{1}{\sqrt{2}}(\ket{H_p}+\ket{V_p})$.
-Via two lenses L$_{1}$ (with focal length 75~mm and 125~mm), the pump beam is subsequently focused into a beam waist of 74 $\mu$m and arrives at a dual-wavelength PBS (after passing through a dichroic mirror).
-The pump beam is split on the PBS, and coherently pumped through the PPKTP in the clockwise and counterclockwise direction.
-The PPKTP crystal, with dimensions of 10 mm (length) $\times$ 2 mm (width) $\times$ 1 mm (thickness) and a poling period of $\Lambda=10.025~\mu$m, is housed in a copper oven and temperature controlled by a homemade temperature controller set at 29$^{\circ}$C to realize the optimum type-\uppercase\expandafter{\romannumeral2} phase matching at 810~nm.
+Via two lenses L$_{1}$ (with focal length 75~mm and 125~mm), the pump beam is subsequently focused into a beam waist of 74 $\mu$m and arrives at a dual-wavelength PBS after passing through a dichroic mirror.

+The pump beam is then split on the PBS and coherently pumped through the PPKTP in the clockwise and counterclockwise direction.
+The PPKTP crystal, with dimensions 10 mm (length) $\times$ 2 mm (width) $\times$ 1 mm (thickness) and a poling period of $\Lambda=10.025~\mu$m, is housed in a copper oven and temperature controlled by a homemade temperature controller set at 29$^{\circ}$C to realize the optimum type-\uppercase\expandafter{\romannumeral2} phase matching at 810~nm.
 The clockwise and counterclockwise photons are then recombined on the dual-wavelength PBS to generate entangled photons with an ideal form of $\ket{\Psi^{+}_{12}}=\frac{1}{\sqrt{2}}(\ket{H_1V_2}+\ket{V_1H_2})$.

-Photon 1 and 2 are filtered by a narrow band filter (NBF) with a full width at half maximum (FWHM) of 3~nm, and coupled into single-mode fiber (SMF) by lenses of focal length 200 mm (L$_2$ and L$_3$) and objective lenses (not shown in Fig.~\ref{Fig:PhotonSource}).
-During our experiment, the pump power is set at 5~mw, and we observe a two-fold coincidence count rate of 7.3$\times$10$^4$/s.
+After that, photon 1 and 2 are filtered by a narrow band filter (NBF) with a full width at half maximum (FWHM) of 3~nm, and coupled into single-mode fiber (SMF) by lenses of focal length 200 mm (L$_2$ and L$_3$) and objective lenses (not shown in Fig.~\ref{Fig:PhotonSource}).
+During our experiment, the pump power is set at 5~mW, and we observe a two-fold coincidence count rate of 7.3$\times$10$^4$/s.

-\subsection{Noisy Channel $\mathcal{E}(\theta_1)$}
+\subsection{Noisy channel $\mathcal{E}(\theta_1)$}